-Applicants are required to be residents and qualified electors of the City of Pittsburg at the time of appointment and throughout their term to remain Commissioners.
-Applicants agree to the same background checks, and fingerprinting as applicable, as City employees, as a prerequisite to being appointed as a commissioner.
+Members are required to be residents of the City of Pittsburg at the time of appointment and throughout their term to remain Commissioners.
+Applicants 18 years and older are required to agree to the same background checks, and fingerprinting as applicable, as City employees, as a prerequisite to being appointed.
 Such information, including information from personal interviews, shall be considered as part of the appointment process.
-Upon appointment, all new members are sworn in by the City Clerk, or a deputized member of the City Clerk's Department.
+Upon appointment, all members are sworn in by the City Clerk, or a deputized member of the City Clerk's Office.

-For all boards, commissions, and committees, members are required to file annual Statements of Economic Interest (Form 700) with the City Clerk's Department.
+For all boards, commissions, and committees, Members are required to file annual Statements of Economic Interest (Form 700) with the City Clerk's Office.
+Planning Commissioners are required to file their Statement of Economic Interest (Form 700) with the Fair Political Practices Commission (FPPC) as required under Government Code Section 87200.
 A Commissioner's failure to file the Form 700, after two notices from the City Clerk, shall be deemed a resignation from office.
-Each Commissioner shall also attend an AB 1234 training seminar within six month of appointment.
+Each Planning and Community Advisory

+Commissioner shall also attend an Ethics Training (AB 1234) and Sexual Harassment Awareness Training (AB 1661) seminar within six months of appointment, and every two years thereafter.
+Youth Commissioners shall attend an Ethics Training (AB 1234) upon taking their seat on the Commission and every two years thereafter.
 Additional training may be required as directed by the City Council.
-Required travel will not extend outside of California.
+Required travel shall not extend outside of California.